-Seeing my grandfather in his own environment surrounded by his the things that brought him comfort and pleasure, meant a lot to me and made me realize that I want the exact same thing when I age.
+Seeing my grandfather in his own environment… surrounded by his the things that brought him comfort and pleasure… meant a lot to me .
+It made me realize that I want the exact same thing when I age.

 You are not alone in your feelings of dealing with guilt.
-Many caregivers agree to provide care at home, but do not understand what that commitment entails.
+Many caregivers agree to provide care at home.
+They do not understand what that commitment entails.
 Guilt is a wasted emotion, because it totally negates all the good work you do.

 You need to put strategies in place to overcome caregiver stress.
-Along with guilt, comes frustration, anger and rage.
-All are unhealthy and lead to to other serious health conditions.
+Along with guilt, come frustration, anger and rage.
+All are unhealthy and lead to other serious health conditions.
 It is important for caregivers to take care of themselves.